lmuntaner/tech-introduction-product-people/docs/README.md

 There is no strong requirement to be able to read and understand the notes.

-However, the reader will get much more if he is already familiar with some basic concepts.
+However, you will get much more if you are already familiar with some basic concepts.

 [Recommended Knowledge and tools](recommended-prework/recommended.md)